keza681/Linda-Foodie/README.md

 # Project Name

 *LINDA TASTE FOOD*
-> Description the project.
-This project is related to the completion of the Portal module.
+> This project is related to the completion of the Portal module.

 ## Built With